ilivegod/starbucks-clone/README.md

-Homepage only of starbucks website replicated using html/css
+Mark up only of the homepage of the starbucks website replicated using html/css.